 Looking at the Ubuntu 18.04 LTS development schedule, the original Bionic Beaver straight from Ubuntu is supposed to land on April 5th, 2018, which is the second Beta release.
-It is typical for Canonical to release Final Beta to public.
-Here is a the detailed schedule of Ubuntu 18.04 LTS development.
+It is typical for Canonical to release Final Beta to the public.
+Here is the detailed schedule of Ubuntu 18.04 LTS development.

 |Toolchain Uploaded||October 26th, 2017|

 |Alpha 1 Build Release||January 11th, 2018|

 |Feature Freeze||March 1st, 2018|